 Kimberton is a decidedly white-collar town, with fully 87.79% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kimberton is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Kimberton who work in management occupations (32.06%), architecture and engineering (19.08%), and office and administrative support (12.98%).

 Because of many things, Kimberton is a great place for families with children to consider.
 First of all, many other families with children live here, making Kimberton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Kimberton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Kimberton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Kimberton’s overall crime rate is lower than average for the country.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.38 minutes getting to work every day.